 Donald Bren, Chairman of the Board of Irvine Company, has been deeply involved in California real estate as a master planner, master builder and long-term investor for 50 years.

 Born in Los Angeles, Bren earned a degree in economics and business administration from the University of Washington.
 Following his education, he served three years as an officer in the U.S. Marine Corps.

 Bren joined the Mission Viejo Company in 1963 as president and began the master planning and master development of the 11,000-acre new community of Mission Viejo, California.
-In 1967, Bren sold his interest in the Mission Viejo Company to expand his statewide building and development activities, including the Irvine Ranch.
+In 1967, Bren sold his interest in the Mission Viejo Company to expand his statewide building and development activities.

-In 1977, Bren was a member of an investment group to purchase Irvine Company from the Irvine Foundation.
-Bren was elected Chairman of the Board in 1983 and he became the principal shareholder.
+In 1977, Bren was a member of an investment group that purchased Irvine Company from the Irvine Foundation.
+Bren was elected Chairman of the Board in 1983 and became the principal shareholder.
 In 1996, he became sole shareholder.

-Bren has led Irvine Company to set aside 57,000 acres of the original 93,000-acre Irvine Ranch as permanently protected open space and parklands.
-In 2006, much of this land was designated as a National Natural Landmark by the U.S. Department of the interior and the National Park Service.
-In 2008, it was also designated as the first California Natural Landmark by the State of California.
+Under Bren’s leadership, Irvine Company has set aside more than half of the original 93,000-acre Irvine Ranch as permanently protected open space and parklands.
+In 2006, much of this land was designated a National Natural Landmark by the U.S. Department of the Interior.
+In 2008, it was designated as the first California Natural Landmark by the State of California.

-In 2016 Caltech awarded Bren the Institute’s highest honor, the Robert A. Millikan Medal.
+- Caltech’s highest honor, the Robert A. Millikan Medal

-He is a Fellow of the American Academy of Arts & Sciences.
+- Fellow of the American Academy of Arts & Sciences